meganemichel/nf-tower-docs/content/docs/api/overview.md

 {{< /highlight >}}

 ### Forbidden
-Your access token is invalid or expire.
+Your access token is invalid or expired.
 This response may also imply that the entry point you are trying to access is not available; in such a case, it is recommended you check your request syntax.

 {{< highlight bash >}}